Knife crime is at a record high in the UK.

 - nausea and vomiting.

 - may become restless and possibly aggressive – a sense of ’impending doom’.

 - yawning and gasping for air.

 - eventually they will lose consciousness and become unresponsive and they may stop breathing.

 How much blood can you afford to lose?

 Children have far less blood than adults.

-If a casualty loses a substantial amount of blood – more than 40% of their blood volume, the body is no longer able to compensate for that amount of blood loss; and they will develop hypovolaemic shock.
-Hypovolaemic shock is a low volume of blood causing failure of the circulatory system, if untreated they will die.
+If a casualty loses a substantial amount of blood – more than 40% of their blood volume, the body is no longer able to compensate for that amount of blood loss.
+Thus, casualties will develop hypovolaemic shock.
+Hypovolaemic shock is a low volume of blood causing failure of the circulatory system. if untreated, casualties will die.

-If someone is bleeding extremely heavily from either a major artery or vein, they can lose a lot of blood very quickly and the bleeding is likely to pulsate in time with the heart.
-This is more pronounced with an arterial bleed, but can also happen with a venous bleed too.
-With extremely heavy, potentially catastrophic bleeding an adult could easily lose 40% of their blood volume in 3-4 minutes and this could be even quicker when dealing with children.
+If someone is bleeding extremely heavily from either a major artery or vein, they can lose a lot of blood very quickly.
+The bleeding is likely to pulsate in time with the heart.
+This is more pronounced with an arterial bleed, but can also happen with a venous bleed.
+With extremely heavy, potentially catastrophic bleeding an adult could easily lose 40% of their blood volume in 3-4 minutes. this could be even quicker when dealing with children.